 Providing Real Time Status updates allows you to keep your customers informed without the need to speak to or contact each individual one.
 By reducing the need to convey status updates, this allows your team to focus on managing the issue and resolving the underlying problem quicker.

 Customers expect to be able to purchase their tickets online.
 But developing and maintaining an online ticketing system for just your ferry is expensive.
 For most ferry companies it is more cost effective to use an online ticketing solution such as AddTransit.
-Using AddTransit's solution allows you to really focus on improving your ferry business.
+Using AddTransit's ticketing software solution allows you to really focus on improving your ferry business.

 Allowing customers to plan, book and pay on AddTransit enables you to make sales without customers needing to contact your staff by telephone or in person, and makes ticket sales at time of sailing far less hectic.
 Customers don't have to worry about last minute payments, you can reduce the cash on hand at time of sail, and your team can really focus on ensuring quick departures.